-These four officers work to ensure that the voices of minority groups are heard on campus.
+These five officers work to ensure that the voices of underrepresented groups are heard on campus.
 They each run campaigns and themed weeks designed to raise awareness of issues affecting Warwick students’ lives.

 Disabled Students' Officer